 - Chase Freedom: The Chase Freedom® offers 5% back on your first $1,500 spent in categories that rotate each quarter plus 1% back on all other purchases.
 You also get a $150 signup bonus after you use your card for $500 in purchases within three months of account opening and there’s no annual fee.
 This card is best for families who would maximize the 5% categories and want to redeem points for cash-back, gift cards, or purchases made at Amazon.com.

-- Blue Cash Preferred from American Express: The Blue Cash Preferred® from American Express offers 6% Cash Back at U.S. supermarkets (on up to $6,000 per year in purchases, then 1%), along with 3% back at U.S. gas stations and select U.S. department stores and 1% back on all other purchases.
-You also get a hefty welcome offer of $200 statement credit after you spend $1,000 in purchases on your new Card within the first 3 months, but there’s a $95 annual fee.
-This card is ideal for families who spend a lot at the supermarket and prefer to redeem rewards for statement credits that offset their spending.
+- Blue Cash Preferred® Card from American Express: The Blue Cash Preferred® Card from American Express offers 6% Cash Back at U.S. supermarkets (on up to $6,000 per year in purchases, then 1%), along with 3% cash back on transit including taxis/rideshare, parking, tolls, trains, buses and more with 1% back on all other purchases.
+You also get a hefty welcome offer of $250 statement credit after you spend $1,000 in purchases on your new Card within the first 3 months, but there’s a $95 annual fee. ( rates and fees) This card is ideal for families who spend a lot at the supermarket and prefer to redeem rewards for statement credits that offset their spending.

 - Citi Double Cash: The Citi® Double Cash Card lets you earn 2% back for each dollar you spend — 1% when you make a purchase and another 1% when you pay it off.
 This card usually doesn’t offer a signup bonus, but it doesn’t charge an annual fee, either.
 The Citi Double Cash is best for families who prefer a flat rate of cash-back and want to redeem their points for statement credits.

-- Chase Sapphire Preferred: The Chase Sapphire Preferred® Card lets you earn 50,000 points, worth $625 in travel, after you use your card for $4,000 in purchases within three months of account opening.
-You also get 2x points on dining and travel, and the $95 annual fee is waived the first year.
+- Chase Sapphire Preferred: The Chase Sapphire Preferred® Card lets you earn 60,000 points, worth $750 in travel, after you use your card for $4,000 in purchases within three months of account opening.
+You also get 2x points on dining and travel, and the $95 annual fee is well worth it because of the card’s many perks.
 Because this card is a travel card, you have the option to redeem for cash back, gift cards, merchandise, or travel, as well as the ability to transfer points 1:1 to popular airline and hotel partners.
 This card is best for families who spend a lot on dining and travel and want some flexibility in how they redeem their rewards.

 Watch out for these pitfalls.